masasakano/rangeary/.github/README.md

 {Rangeary} is implemented as a sub-class of Array, works as an array of RangeExtd, and inherits most of the methods.
-Thus, you can apply most operations to {Rangeary} that Array accpets, within the restriction of immutability of {Rangeary}; for example, +Array#push+ is disabled for {Rangeary}.
+Thus, you can apply most operations to {Rangeary} that Array accepts, within the restriction of immutability of {Rangeary}; for example, +Array#push+ is disabled for {Rangeary}.
 In addition, {Rangeary} offers several methods that directly work on its element as a range.
-In the above example, `#cover?(1.0)` (like +Range#cover?+) returns true, whereas `#cover?(9.0)`, false.
+In the example above, `#cover?(1.0)` (like +Range#cover?+) returns true, whereas `#cover?(9.0)`, false.

 With this class, logical operations of 1-dimensional range objects are now